Time for more installations.

 Swapping out the front discs is a one of the more straight forward jobs and took me about 25 minutes or so to complete.
 These are the steps I took.

-PLEASE NOTE THAT THIS IS THE APPROACH I TOOK AND IF YOU DON'T KNOW WHAT YOU ARE DOING, PLEASE, PLEASE SEEK PROFESSIONAL ASSISTANCE.
-THE CONSEQUENCES OF GETTING IT WRONG ARE CLEAR TO ALL
+PLEASE NOTE THAT THIS IS THE APPROACH I TOOK AND IF YOU DON'T KNOW WHAT YOU ARE DOING, PLEASE, PLEASE SEE

 I booked myself onto an activity day organised by Car limits.
 This was my first activity day and I must say, it was excellent fun!
 The day was attended by all sorts of machinery just having good ol' fashion fun.
 Loved it!

 At this point, I must thank Car Limits for allowing few other people to turn up to have drive my car for charity.
 We managed to raise quite a bit of money and it all went to a good course.